AndroidLabsPes/ALP-Learning-01/README.md

 On Unix Operating System (Ubuntu):
 1. Open the terminal.
 2. Type in the command sudo apt-get install git
-3. Configure the git settings as descriver before
+3. Configure the git settings as described before
 4. git config --global user.name "Your name"
 5. git config --global user.email "Your email"